yuripramos/react-crud-json/README.md

 # React-Crud-Conta-azul

-His use was done accordingly the requirements with a few reservations that will be explained in the roadmap.
+The use was done accordingly the requirements with a few reservations that will be explained in the roadmap.

-I took this opportunity to make and webapp with only react, without redux and jQuery
+I took this opportunity to make a webapp with only react, without redux and jQuery

 ## Installation